openresty/lua-nginx-module/README.markdown

 In case of success, it returns the total number of bytes that have been sent.
 Otherwise, it returns `nil` and a string describing the error.

+The input argument `data` can either be a Lua string or a (nested) Lua table holding string fragments.
+In case of table arguments, this method will automatically copy all the string elements piece by piece to the underlying Nginx socket send buffers, which is usually optimal than doing string concatenation operations on the Lua land.

 Timeout for the sending operation is controlled by the [lua_socket_send_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_send_timeout) config directive and the [settimeout](http://wiki.nginx.org/HttpLuaModule#tcpsock:settimeout) method.
 And the latter takes priority.
 For example: